SEWF’s Global Mapping to launch in August 2021

 - formal networks, legal structures and strategies that exist to support social enterprises.

-This is a secondary research project in nature: most of the information has been gathered from existing primary reports like those developed by researchers within the EMES Network mapping social enterprise ecosystems in Europe or from the British Council’s extensive work co-creating international methodology for mapping the “State of Social Enterprise” in many countries and regions around the world.
+This is a secondary research project in nature: most of the information has been gathered from existing primary reports like those developed by researchers within the EMES Network mapping social enterprise ecosystems in Europe or from the British Council’s extensive work co-creating international methodology for and mapping the “State of Social Enterprise” in many countries and regions around the world.
 While we refer to this as our global mapping project, it is not a mapping study in a technical sense; although, we can point to other exemplars in Scotland and Australia that help evidence the size and scale of the sector in those countries because of their rigorous methodologies and collective support for the research from within the sector.

 Instead, the database on the SEWF website will be the first international collection of information on social enterprise globally that spans regions and continents.
 These introductory profiles will help SEWF better support ecosystem development through the identification of needs and help more people understand the scale and scope of social enterprise nationally as well as globally.
 By the end of July 2021, we look forward to releasing our first batch of social enterprise country profiles.